Almedalsveckan/Almedalen Week 2016, July 3rd - July 10th

 The parties have all of Almedalen at their disposal on the day on which they are speaking.
 Many choose to organize different types of events during the day or in connection with the speech, which is often made at 19.00.
 On the concluding Sunday, the speech is held around midday.

-In recent years, the most events have been held Monday-Thursday.
+In recent years, most of the events have been held Monday-Thursday.
 On those days, there are more than 400 events a day.
 The initial Sunday has increased in importance and more and more people are choosing to hold their events then.
 From Friday, the number of events decreases.
 2011 was the first year with a 8-day Almedalen Week.

 The majority of events are held in the area around Almedalen and the inner harbour.
-Donnersplats/Donnersgatan and the inner harbour have a limited number of sought-after sites for hire.
+Donnersplats/Donnersgatan and the inner harbour have a limited number of sought-after sites for rent.
 In election years, the party representatives often make speeches in shoppingarea Östertorg, which is outside Österport.

 Other co-organizers arrange events including early breakfast meetings, seminars, debates, hearings, speeches, lunch meetings, afternoon seminars, short programmes and networking events before and after the evening speeches.